Dunlop, East Ayrshire: Freemasonry

 The brethren of the lodge elected Bro.
 Jimmy Laing its master in October 2019 and he was installed on 13 December 2019.
 The lodge meets on the second and fourth Thursday of the month with the exception of May to August.

+Circa 2015 Dunlop Caledonia 1408 became the subject of a takeover from " the Barrhead Car Club and is now run as a subsidiary group.